 The SJVAPCD has adopted a Climate Change Action Plan (CCAP), which includes suggested best performance standards (BPS) for proposed residential development projects.
 However, the SVJAPCD's CCAP was adopted in 2009 and was prepared based on the State's 2020 GHG targets, which are now superseded by State policies (i.e., the 2019 California Green Building Code) and the 2030 GHG targets, established in Senate Bill (SB) 32.
-As discussed above, the proposed project is consistent with the City's GHG Reduction Plan Update.

-In addition, the proposed project was analyzed for consistency with the goals of Executive Order B-30-15, SB 32, AB 197, and the 2022 Scoping Plan.
+Below, the proposed project is analyzed for consistency with the goals of Executive Order B-30-15, SB 32, AB 197, and the 2022 Scoping Plan.